 The data strongly suggest that near-constant light (23L) is not acceptable from a welfare perspective as its total score is much higher than any other daylengths.
 In addition, the negative effect on broiler welfare is consistent regardless of the assessment method (productivity, health, behavior or physiology).
 Near-constant light appears to result in physiological changes within the bird, resulting in an unexplainable drop in growth rate and feed intake, changes in eye growth and the disruption of the diurnal rhythms and melatonin production.
-It also results in changes to behavior that include increased lethargy and a decline in comfort, exercise and nutritive behaviors.
+It also results in changes to behaviors.
 The birds also stopped doing behaviors which are normal for their repertoire.
 Therefore, we believe that near-constant or constant photoperiods should not be used for broiler production.